ARM-software/progress64/README.md

 # PROGRESS64
 Progress by Design
 ## Purpose
-PROGRESS64 is a C library of scalable functions for concurrent programs.
+PROGRESS64 is a C library of scalable functions for parallel and concurrent programs.
 It provides functionality which is often required in multithreaded networking applications.
 The general goal is to provide primitives which enable scalable and preferably non-blocking concurrent applications.

 A secondary purpose is to inform and inspire the use of the C11-based memory model (especially Release Consistency i.e. using load-acquire/store-release) for multithreaded programming.